 Gelida has been owned and managed by the same family and serving locals honest, hearty Catalan dishes since 1946.

-It’s one of my favourite places to eat during autumn and winter.
+It’s one of my favourite places to eat during autumn, winter and spring.

 I’m not the only one who respects its goodness — chefs who work in nearby restaurants come here to eat between shifts.
 It’s very popular with local workers, and you may have to wait awhile to get a table at lunchtime.
 But, you don’t need to wait until lunchtime — they serve full meals from 07:00 through to 21:15.

 With its tiled floor, stainless steel counter, soda siphons, formica tables, old FC Barcelona photos and ephemera, this isn’t some trendy retrofied joint — this is the real thing.